amarnus/learning-code-coverage/README.md

 # learning-code-coverage

-Companion repo for a blog post.
+Companion code repo for a blog post.

 ## Setup